Edge-Center/terraform-provider-edgecenter/docs/resources/cdn_origingroup.md

 - `auth_type` (String) The type of authorization on the source.
 It can take two values - aws_signature_v2 or aws_signature_v4.
 - `bucket_name` (String) Specify the bucket name.
 The name is restricted to 255 symbols and may include alphanumeric characters, slashes, pluses, hyphens, and underscores.
 - `secret_key` (String) Specify the secret access key.
 The value must be between 32 and 40 characters and may include alphanumeric characters, slashes, pluses, hyphens, and underscores.

+Optional:

+- `addressing_style` (String) The addressing style for S3 requests.
+Supported values: path, virtual.
+- `aws_region` (String) The AWS region name.The name is restricted to 255 symbols and can contain lowercase latin letters (a-z), digits (0-9), and hyphens.
+Region name cannot start or end with a hyphen and cannot contain double hyphens.